 Sofia Noshay-Beginning the Year with Positive Intentions

-Noshay is the founder of Jujuu, which offers subscription and gift boxes designed to empower intentional living.
+Noshay is the founder of Jujuu subscription gift boxes

 If one of your goals for the New Year relates to being more intentional about the products you purchase and consume, one way to achieve this is through a new endeavor from a company right here in Tulsa.
 Sofia Noshay, founder of Jujuu, curates boxes of goodies that support, sustain and sync with the goal of social responsibility.